-- the size of a typical shoreline clean-up team (10 persons, consisting of 1 x Shoreline Clean-up Supervisor/ IC and 9 x operatives); - + the assumption that teams will work throughout the 16 weeks duration of the spill (11 weeks LOWC event, plus 5 weeks of dispersion time, as per modelling configuration (GHD, 2020a; 2020b); and
+- the size of a typical shoreline clean-up team (10 persons, consisting of 1 x Shoreline Clean-up Supervisor/ IC and 9 x operatives); - + the assumption that teams will work throughout a 16 week response duration (which for the purposes of resourcing is assumed to match the simulation duration of 11 weeks LOWC event, plus 5 weeks of dispersion time, as per modelling configuration (GHD, 2020); and

-+ the minimum amount of waste material handled per operative of 1 m per day (IPIECA, 2015a).
++ the minimum amount of waste material handled per operative of 1 m3 per day (IPIECA, 2015).

-Whilst representative of the worst-case deterministic run identified for YJP activities, this does not include all possible spill scenarios and that a single spill may contact other receptors and at different volumes, as presented in Section 6.3.
+Whilst representative of the worst-case deterministic run identified for Yoorn-1 drilling activities, this does not include all possible spill scenarios and that a single spill may contact other receptors and at different volumes, as presented in Section 6.3.